Category: painting Subject: woman Mediums: acrylic paints, own technique

 This high-quality acrylic painting was painted on a linen canvas with a slightly visible texture, without having to be embedded in a decorative frame, because the edges are linen, not covered with any color.
 Ready to hang, with a brass fixing bracket on the back.

 The painting Reverse was painted by a painter graduated from the Academy of Fine Arts – Ania Luk.
 Signed on the front and back, with a certificate of authenticity, secured with a semi-matt varnish.
 Personalized hologram on the back of the canvas.
 This painting fits perfectly into modern interiors.
 Leading colors – copper, pistachio, brown, yellow and beige.
-Completed in January 2021.
+Completed in January 2021 and sold in May 2022 to join a corporate collection one of companies from the EU.

 The painting was created with the mixture of metallic and non-metallic acrylic paints, which makes colours very interesting depending on how the light falls on them, as it’s presented below: